List of Hollyoaks characters introduced in 2022: Beau Ramsey

 Beau Ramsey, played by Jon-Paul Bell, made his first appearance on 20 October 2022.
 The character and casting was announced on 6 September 2022.
 Further details about the character haven't been shared, but speaking about his casting, Bell said: "Working on Hollyoaks has been an incredible experience and I'm so honoured to be a part of the passionate, creative, hard-working team here.
 I can't wait for viewers to meet Beau and follow him on his exciting new journey into the village, where he is sure to cause a stir for various well-known characters along the way."
+In June 2024, it was announced that Bell would be leaving the serial.